baldurk/renderdoc/docs/in_application_api.rst

     This function will trigger a capture as if the user had pressed one of the capture hotkeys.
 The capture will be taken from the next frame presented to whichever window is considered current.

-.. cpp:function:: uint32_t IsRemoteAccessConnected()
+.. cpp:function:: uint32_t IsTargetControlConnected()

     This function returns a value to indicate whether the RenderDoc UI is currently connected to the current process.

     :return: Returns ``1`` if the RenderDoc UI is currently connected, or ``0`` otherwise.

-.. cpp:function:: uint32_t LaunchReplayUI(uint32_t connectRemoteAccess, const char *cmdline)
+.. cpp:function:: uint32_t LaunchReplayUI(uint32_t connectTargetControl, const char *cmdline)

     This function will determine the closest matching replay UI executable for the current RenderDoc module and launch it.

-    :param uint32_t connectRemoteAccess: should be set to 1 if the UI should immediately connect to the application.
+    :param uint32_t connectTargetControl should be set to 1 if the UI should immediately connect to the application.
     :param const char* cmdline: is an optional UTF-8 null-terminated string to be appended to the command line, e.g. a capture filename.
 If this parameter is NULL, the command line will be unmodified.
     :return: If the UI was successfully launched, this function will return the PID of the new process.
 Otherwise it will return ``0``.